umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Developer/Extending/Adding-a-Fieldtype.md

     	}

-And then we set the field type specific information.
-In this case a preview icon (autofill) for the form builder UI and what kind of data it will return, this can either be string, longstring, integer, datetime or boolean.
+In this example a preview icon (autofill) is set for the form builder UI and the DataType is set so that the field will return a String (this can either be string, longstring, integer, datetime or boolean).

-Add a back office field type angular view in `App_Plugins\UmbracoForms\Common\FieldTypes\CustomFormDataType.html`. e.g. copying the standard textfield control.
+A back office field type angular view is also required in `App_Plugins\UmbracoForms\Common\FieldTypes\CustomFormDataType.html`. e.g. to create this use the standard textfield control as a starting point.

     <input type="text" tabindex="-1"
        class="input-block-level"
        style="max-width: 400px" />

-Then add the view to the `Views\Partials\Forms\Fieldtypes\` directory which is used to render a control to web visitors.
+Then add a view to the `Views\Partials\Forms\Fieldtypes\` directory which is used to render a control to web visitors.

     @model Umbraco.Forms.Mvc.Models.FieldViewModel
     <input type="text" name="@Model.Name" id="@Model.Id" class="text" value="@Model.Value" maxlength="500"